Hartley historic site

-Hartley historic site is a heritage-listed historic village located adjacent to the Great Western Highway, Hartley, City of Lithgow, New South Wales, Australia.
+Hartley historic site is a heritage-listed historic village located west of the Blue Mountains along the Great Western Highway at Hartley, New South Wales, Australia.
 It was built from 1837 to 1850.
 It is also known as Hartley Historic Site and Hartley Township.
-The property is owned and protected by Office of Environment and Heritage, an agency of the Government of New South Wales.
+The property is owned by the state government and protected by Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.